-A popular TV advert featuring Hollywood hardman Vinnie Jones has saved its first life, after a man from Dalkeith managed to save his partner’s life by remembering the advice in the ad.
+A popular TV advert featuring Hollywood hardman Vinnie Jones has saved its first life after a man from Dalkeith managed to save his partner’s life by remembering the advice in the ad.

 Derek Burt, 49, woke up to find his partner Angela, 43, having a heart attack.
 Luckily, he remembered a TV ad from the British Heart Foundation, in which the actor Vinnie Jones carries out life-saving chest compressions to the rhythm of the Bee Gees’ song ‘Stayin’ Alive’.
-The ad is designed to show people how simple CPR can be, as well as providing a memorable reference to bring to mind in emergency situations.
+The ad is designed to show people how simple CPR can be, as well as provide a memorable reference to bring to mind in emergency situations.

-Mr Burt started chest compressions and kept going until the emergency services arrived to take care of his partner, who was taken to hospital.
+Mr Burt started chest compressions and kept going until the emergency services arrived to take care of his partner, who was taken to the hospital.
 Angela, who had no history of heart problems but had been unwell since February, has since recovered and has married her life-saving and quick-thinking partner Derek.